qwc-services/qwc-services-core/README.md

 ### Add a custom edit form

-Use the previously generated edit form as a template.
+Use the previously generated edit form in `volumes/qwc2/assets/forms/autogen/` as a template.

 Edit and save the form with QT Designer.